roryl/zsx/README.md

 **Valid Values:**

 - **`true | false`**: When true, scroll to the first zx-swap selector element.
-When false, this disables zx-scroll-to and also default browser hash fragment scrolling.
+When false, this disables zx-scroll-to and also a link URL hash target.
 - **`#idSelector`**: Scroll to the provided Id, regardless of the zx-swap selectors
 - `.classSelector` : Any valid CSS selector.
 The first item returned will be the target of the scroll
 - `"top"` : Scroll to the top of the page